Tune-in GHL 7:30AM + 1:30PM Tuesdays and Thursdays on Create TV

 Color plays an important part in the appeal of creating recipes, menu planning and presentation.
 I taught my students years ago the importance of visual appeal in cooking - it can be the first impression encountered with a plate, if you don't catch its aroma first.
-This is kind of like food prepared on TV; since there's no smell-a-vision.
+Critical with food prepared on TV, since there's no smell-a-vision.
 The finished dish better appear tasty for the eye.
 Today, it would be called "style" or "design" of a plate.
 I even titled a recent GHL TV episode, Food is Art!

 I don't believe in over complicating a dish for presentation, but there are some basics.
-How exciting would an all-white menu like - poached fillet of sole, cauliflower, and steamed rice - be?
+How exciting would an all-white menu be?
+Such as, poached fillet of sole, cauliflower, and steamed rice?
 You get the drift here.
 A much more eye pleasing and appealing color combo (not to mention flavor) would be tomato and mozzarella plate as above.
 A salad with steamed asparagus, a charred sliced steak, and served with colorful mixed berries with a golden marsala sabayon.
-Don't you agree?
+Agree?

 Anthocyanins in fresh strawberries churned into homemade ice cream, raspberries, red grapes and other fruits and vegetables act as powerful antioxidants that protect cells from damage.
 Antioxidants are linked with keeping our hearts healthy, too.

 (health ref; ndsu.edu)